s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 allows for easy composition and better structure in code, but sometimes we require more control about when something is evaluated.
 Haskell has several ways to control when and how values are evaluated.

-The basic primitive to force values is `seq :: a -> b -> b`, which is by nature part of the compiler and can not be expressed in Haskell directly.
+The most basic primitive to force values to be *strict* instead of lazy is `seq :: a -> b -> b`, which is by nature part of the compiler and can not be expressed in Haskell directly.
 It's semantics however, are as follows: We tell the compiler that the first argument (of type `a`) is to be evaluated before the second argument.